Tel: 01702 716288 Email Us

 The meetings of the Planning Committee are formal sessions of the Town Council and the public is asked to respect the importance of the deliberations and behave accordingly.
 However, if a member of the pubic wishes to speak, the Chairman will adjourn the meeting to hear comments.
 The meeting will then be reconvened for the Councillors’ decision to be made.
-The decision is then conveyed to the Borough Council.
+The decision is then conveyed to the City Council.

-The Borough Council is the statutory planning authority for the borough.
-Most planning applications are dealt with by the Borough Planning Officers under delegated powers.
-This means that they will not be considered by the Borough’s Development Control Committee unless they are specifically ‘called-in’ for committee consideration.
+The City Council is the statutory planning authority for the city.
+Most planning applications are dealt with by the City Planning Officers under delegated powers.
+This means that they will not be considered by the City’s Development Control Committee unless they are specifically ‘called-in’ for committee consideration.
 Plans can only be called-in for valid planning reasons.
-If you feel that an application should be determined by Councillors and not officers, you can ask your local Borough Councillor to call it in –but this must be done within 21 days of the application being officially ‘registered’.
-The Committee meets every four weeks on a Wednesday at 2pm in the Civic Centre; the dates and agenda are published on the Borough Council’s website, or can also be obtained by phoning 01702 215000.
+If you feel that an application should be determined by Councillors and not officers, you can ask your local City Councillor to call it in –but this must be done within 21 days of the application being officially ‘registered’.
+The Committee meets every four weeks on a Wednesday at 2pm in the Civic Centre; the dates and agenda are published on the City Council’s website, or can also be obtained by phoning 01702 215000.

-If an application is to be decided at a meeting of the Development Control Committee and you wish to address the meeting personally, then you must let the Borough Council know as soon as possible.
+If an application is to be decided at a meeting of the Development Control Committee and you wish to address the meeting personally, then you must let the City Council know as soon as possible.
 You will be notified of the arrangements and given information as to the procedure.
-A copy of the Borough Council’s advice note for those wishing to speak at their meetings is available at the Town Council office and on the Borough Council’s website.
+A copy of the City Council’s advice note for those wishing to speak at their meetings is available at the Town Council office and on the City Council’s website.
 Be aware that you are only given a limited time to speak, and that only one member of the public may speak for an application (we advise to appoint a spokesperson if there is a group of people wanting to raise issue with the same application) the applicant also has a right of reply.